 Note: This location only offers social science and humanities electives.
 No math, science or engineering courses are offered.

-Beginning in Fall 2016, second-year engineering students in aerospace, bioengineering, civil, electrical, environmental, and mechanical engineering can enroll at the SU Strasbourg Center in the fall semester to take all of their major-specific courses.
+Second-year engineering students in aerospace, bioengineering, civil, electrical, environmental, and mechanical engineering can enroll at the SU Strasbourg Center in the fall semester to take all of their major-specific courses.

 During your semester abroad, you’ll live in Strasbourg, a bustling and vibrant city on the border of France and Germany.
 You’ll begin your semester with a traveling seminar throughout the region, and you’ll have access to all of the activities and field trips arranged by the staff at the SU Strasbourg Center.

-During the summer the College has approved a series of independent study research projects to be conducted at the Institut National des Sciences Appliques in Strasbourg.
+During the summer the College has approved a series of independent study research projects to be conducted at the Institut National des Sciences Appliquées in Strasbourg.
 Research projects are arranged in the major branches of engineering: aerospace, civil, mechanical, electrical, chemical, bioengineering, and computer science.

 As an engineering intern in Strasbourg, you’ll be placed on a team of doctoral students and faculty.
-You’ll work as an integral part of this team on a University project and in University laboratories and research centers.
+You’ll work as an integral part of this team on a university project and in University laboratories and research centers.
 Interested students may request specific information regarding projects for credit pre-approval.
 Since the projects are ongoing, the nature of work may vary at the time of arrival.

 World Partner Programs

-University College Dublin’s Belfied campus is a vibrant, modern university situated on a spacious and leafy campus about a 20 minute bus ride from Dublin city centre.
+University College Dublin’s Belfield campus is a vibrant, modern university situated on a spacious and leafy campus about a 20 minute bus ride from Dublin city centre.
 It is one of the 30 top research universities in the European Union with a student population of 22,000 (2,000 international students).
 Syracuse students choose from the same range of courses as full degree students and are taught and examined in the same manner.

 The University of New South Wales (UNSW) is a public university of 40,000 students, of which 8,800 are international.
 The campus is located in Kensington, an inner suburb of Sydney, 20 minutes from the city center and within walking distance of Coogee Beach.
 UNSW is Australia’s leading international university with a comprehensive range of liberal arts, management and commerce (business) programs as well as extensive science, technology and engineering-based courses.